Factbox-Governments' efforts to regulate AI tools

 U.S.

-The Biden administration said on April 11 it is seeking public comments on potential accountability measures for AI systems.
-President Joe Biden had earlier told science and technology advisers that AI could help in addressing disease and climate change, but it was also important to address potential risks to society, national security and the economy.
+The Biden administration said on April 11 it was seeking public comments on potential accountability measures for AI systems.
+President Joe Biden had earlier told science and technology advisers that AI could help address disease and climate change, but it was also important to address potential risks to society, national security and the economy.

-(Compiled by Amir Orusov and Alessandro Parodi in Gdansk; Editing by Milla Nissi and Peter Graff)
+(Compiled by Amir Orusov and Alessandro Parodi in Gdansk; Editing by Milla Nissi, Peter Graff and Mark Potter)